gatperdut/bg-partner/README.md

 In a newly opened regular shell do `(Get-Process Baldur).Id` and then, with the produced pid, do `gdb -p <pid>`.

 But it will suck.
-TODO.
+Really it will.
+I didn't manage to even type a command.

 ### gdb for files